 Agnieszka Tennant, Associate Editor of Christianity Today, says:

 “Teaching English may well be the 21st century’s most promising way to take the gospel to the world.
 It’s the globalized world’s equivalent of a cup of water for the thirsty.”
 (The Ultimate Language Lesson.
 Christianity Today.
 December 9, 2002).

 She goes on to testify to the power of Christ’s love brought through the common language of English “I was one of many young Poles wooed by God in the world’s most popular and powerful language.
 Eager to wake from a communism-induced malaise, my generation … studied English hungrily.
 Soon after the Iron Curtain lifted in 1989, we abandoned the foreign, yet eerily familiar, Russian language.
 Instead, we took up the tongue, it seemed, of Liberty herself: the sensuous, many-idiomed, supple English.
 Along with countless numbers of learners worldwide, I was in for a surprise: many of our teachers from English-speaking countries were believers in Christ.
 The words they taught us led to the Word.
 The Word took on flesh, and dwelt among us.
 The English- speaking Jesus, not democracy, turned out to be our salvation.”

 Can we help you?

 Many UK churches find themselves in multicultural communities.
 Members may have a burden to reach out to those around them but perhaps don’t know where to start.

 We are very happy to talk with individuals, pastors and leadership teams who would like to investigate the possibilities of starting English conversation classes or something similar.

-We have some simple ‘set-up’ documents, which will help you to get started and we would love to support you in those first stages of vision planning and set up and then through the early months of piloting your classes and finally, God willing, getting them established.
+We have some simple ‘set-up’ documents, which will help you to get started and we would love to support you in those first stages of vision planning and set up, and then through the early months of piloting your classes and finally, God willing, in getting them established.